benneberg/insidr-devtools/remote-testscript/README.md

-# Use the iNsidr DevTools in tour app
+# Use the iNsidr DevTools in your app

 Include in Your HTML